 UKTO guidance notes

-When using UKTO we recommend that you take a little time to read the guidance notes which provide an explanation of the database, along with information on common treaty acronyms.
+When using UKTO we recommend that you take time to read the guidance notes which provide an explanation of the database, along with information on common treaty acronyms.

 Treaty Information Section maintains records of treaties involving the UK since the 1830s, stored on a database which supplies information to UKTO.
 Electronic treaty records were introduced in 1987, and prior to that date were stored in manual registers and other physical formats.
-The electronic database records are continually updated and provide the basis of a Treaty Enquiry Service which is able to provide advice on treaties which involve the UK, and its Crown Dependencies and Overseas Territories.
-In addition to the database, the Treaty Information Section holds historical indexes and finding aids.
+The electronic database records are continually updated and provide the basis of our Treaty Enquiries Service which is able to provide advice on treaties which involve the UK, and its Crown Dependencies and Overseas Territories.
+Treaty Information Section also holds historical indexes and finding aids.

 It should be noted that Treaty Section staff are not able to provide an interpretation of a treaty, or advise on its applicability to a particular situation.
 Advice can however generally be given on whether a treaty has entered into force, details of the signatories and contracting parties, together with dates of signature, ratification, approval, acceptance, accession, succession and withdrawals or denunciations.
 Reservations, declarations or objections can usually be identified, and where applicable, the depositary.

 Treaty texts published in the UK Treaty Series from 1892-2001 can be found by searching the UKTO database.
 All treaties published since 1997 are also available on our site, and are also held on the Official Documents website.

 In the case of multilateral treaties for which the UK is not the depositary, it is recommended that their current status is cross-referenced with the depositary government or authority (see also following section on The UK as a depositary).